Conduct of Business

 Do you continually strive to improve the quality and safety of your products?
 Do you have a quality control programme?

 Does your product have a built-in obsolescence, so that the customer will have to replace it soon?
+Do you resist the temptation to sell obsolescent product for which it will be impossible to provide spares and replacement parts?

 Do your products and services comply with the law and other regulations?
 Are they safe, fit for use, suitable for their purpose, appropriately designed and sustainably produced?
+If your products require servicing are there arrangements for doing this in a timely and effective manner?

 Have your products been carefully assessed for possible damage or loss they could cause to customers?
 Have you provided adequate warnings of any dangers?
 Have you ensured others can be compensated in the event that your product causes unforeseen harm or dissatisfaction?